anarsultanov/keycloak-multi-tenancy/README.md

 ## Features

 - Creation of a tenant during registration (Required action)
+- Customizable tenant attributes with support for multiple values and search (API)
 - Invitations for users to join the tenant (API)
 - Review of pending invitations (Required action)
 - Selection of active tenant on login (Required action)